 Medical Insurance is a must for travelers.
 Wherever you go, it is always beneficial.
 God forbid you mustn't feel ill during the trip but if ever you will, medical insurance means a lot at that time of crisis.
 Emergency Evacuation Insurance is always recommended as the sick or injured person will have to be evacuated by helicopter due to a lack of proper land transportation in the mountains.
 Read the Insurance policy in detail before buying it.
 Make sure the Insurance covers the evacuation, injury, loss of equipment or gear, trip cancellation, or delays during the trekking to Everest Base Camp.

-There are some extra expenses during Everest Base Camp Trek such as the internet, hot showers, snacks, bottled water, laundry, extra blanket, charging electronic devices, etc. If you are a solo trekker, you will be spending on rooms and meals by yourself.
+There are some extra expenses during Everest Base Camp Trek such as the internet, hot showers, snacks, bottled water, laundry, an extra blanket, charging electronic devices, etc. If you are a solo trekker, you will be spending on rooms and meals by yourself.
 If you have hired us, we will take care of accommodation and food during the trekking period as it is included in the package of Everest Base Camp Trek.
 The prices in the Everest Base Camp route will surely be higher than the normal rates and it gets higher as you rise up.

 Prevention of Altitude Mountain Sickness (AMS)

-The basic definition of Altitude Mountain Sickness is the condition caused by rapid exposure to a low amount of oxygen at the high elevations.
+The basic definition of Altitude Mountain Sickness is the condition caused by rapid exposure to a low amount of oxygen at high elevations.
 The usual symptoms of AMS are headache, vomiting, fatigue, trouble sleeping, drowsiness, and dizziness.
 It is very common during the Everest Base Camp Trekking as some of the trekkers do not wait for acclimatization and try to attain higher elevations quickly.
 This gives the negative effect of the inability to breathe adequately as the amount of oxygen gets less as you go up high.
 One must climb slower and if any symptoms are seen, you must wait until you be able to walk further without any health issues.
 Acclimatization for a day or two is a must during trekking to Everest Base Camp.
 The stop-by for acclimatization for Everest Trekking is mostly Namche and Dingboche.
 Hydration is a must.
 Stay hydrated.
-Carry a water bottle along with.
+Carry a water bottle along with you.
 Do not ignore and push yourself for further trekking if you have any of the symptoms of AMS.

 Go through the Complete List for Equipment and Gears during Everest Base Camp Trekking.